regina0213/p8105_hw3_hq2163_hanbo/p8105_hw3_hq2163_hanbo.md

   labs(
     title = "The number of locations in each state from 2002 to 2010", x = "Year",
-    y = "No. of locations",
+    y = "Number of locations",
     caption = "Data from the brfss_smart2010"
   ) +
   theme(legend.position = "none")